ccber-restoration/dangermond-burrowing-owl-pellets/README.md

   -  ID_counting- contains the vertebrate identifications and counts (minimum number of individuals)
   -  Invert_counting- contains the invertebrate identifications and counts
   -  Scratchwork contains lists of values to use in data validation rules

+# Code

+-  surveygrid.R reads in the survey grid layer (geopackage)

 ## References